Azure App Services

-It allows developers to build cross- platform apps that can run on Windows, IOS or Android.
+It allows developers to build cross-platform apps that can run on Windows, IOS, or Android similar to AWS Amplify or GitHub.
 These apps can operate exclusively in the cloud or connect with your on-premises infrastructure for authentication.
-They can also benefit from the built-in push notification engine that can send personalized push notifications to almost any mobile device that is using iOS, Android or Windows
+They can also benefit from the built-in push notification engine that can send personalized push notifications to almost any mobile device that is using iOS, Android, or Windows

 If you have any doubts or queries related to Azure, do post on Azure Community.

 - Azure Logic Apps automate business processes by linking together cloud- based apps such as Office 365, Google Services and Salesforce

 - With the Logic Feature you can use a visual designer to combine connectors available from Azure Marketplace for different integration scenarios.

 - Logic Apps uses a workflow engine to implement business processes that you designed and relies on connectors to provide user access

 - Each step in the workflow is an action that accesses data through a connector

 Azure App Service Environment

 - Business critical apps often require highly scalable, isolated and dedicated environments

 - To accommodate this requirement, you can use the Azure App service Environment